waizui/EasyLua/tutorial.md

 end
 ```

-The next step is create a lua debugger in you IDE.
+The next step is creating a lua debugger in you IDE.
 After this, open the launch settigns, change the port number to 9966,and set the "ideConnectDebugger" option to false.

 ```Json
 {